benbalter/benbalter.github.com/_posts/2011-03-20-regular-expression-to-parse-word-style-footnotes.md

 post_format: [ ]
 ---
 I needed a quick-and-easy way to parse Microsoft Word's footnote format into a more web-friendly format for a recent project.
 After a bit of regular expression hacking, I was able to build a WordPress plugin to automatically convert content pasted from Word into a format readable by [Andrew Nacin's][1] popular [Simple Footnotes][2] plugin.

-The process is surprisingly simple given [WordPress's extensive filter API][3].
+The process is surprisingly simple given [WordPress's extensive filter API][3]{: data-proofer-ignore="true" }.
 First, to grab the footnotes from Word's `ftnref` format:

 <div>{% highlight php %}<?php